ReTr0-MaKeR/ReTr0-MaKeR/README.md

 ## Projects and Achievements
 ## 🏆 Achievements:

-Multiple wins in robotics competitions, including designing award-winning autonomous systems.
+* Multiple wins in robotics competitions, including designing award-winning IoT systems.
-Recognition in national science fairs for innovative approaches to engineering problems.
+* Recognition in national science fairs for innovative approaches to engineering problems.
-Conducted successful workshops on robotics and electronics as the Training Secretary of DIURC.
+* Conducted successful workshops on robotics and electronics as the Training Secretary of DIURC.
+* Organized & Helped to conduct workshops on robotics and electronics as the Asst.
+Training Secretary of DIURC.
 ## 💡 Notable Projects:
+* Wrist Werable Healthcare Assistant
+* Tiny Weather Station

-Web-Controlled Robotic Car: Integrated ESP32 for seamless web-based control and automation.
+* Web-Controlled Robotic Car: Integrated ESP32 for seamless web-based control and automation.
-Transformer Protection System: Designed and implemented an overcurrent and overheat protection system for transformers using real-time monitoring.
+* Transformer Protection System: Designed and implemented an overcurrent and overheat protection system for transformers using real-time monitoring.
-People Counting with Fan Control: Created an automated system combining sensors, LCDs, and microcontrollers to optimize energy usage in rooms.
+* People Counting with Fan Control: Created an automated system combining sensors, LCDs, and microcontrollers to optimize energy usage in rooms.
 Let’s Build Something Awesome Together 🚀
 I believe in the power of collaboration and sharing knowledge.
 If you have an idea, project, or challenge in the world of engineering or technology, let’s connect and create something impactful.